shashanthk/basic-server-setup-guide/installing_postgres12.md

         \password <user_name>

    **Note:** To login with `ident` based authentication, we need to create a new user which matches with exact name as in Postgres database.
+Refer to the official [doc](https://www.postgresql.org/docs/12/auth-methods.html)

         sudo adduser <user_name>